-Who participates in the Literacy and Mathematics in Grade 3 assessment?
+Who participates in this assessment?

-Grade 3 English program students enrolled in Nova Scotia public schools participate in this assessment.
+Students enrolled in grade 8 English and French immersion programs in Nova Scotia public schools participate in this assessment.
+French immersion students write the mathematics portion of the assessment in French.
 Students with an individual program plan (IPP) in English language arts or mathematics may participate in the subject area(s) of their IPP if the student planning team determines this would be appropriate.